Certora/Documentation/docs/cvl/hooks.md

 Solidity functions.
 The only exception is that hooks may not contain parametric method calls.
 Expressions in hook bodies may reference variables bound by the hook pattern.

+Hook bodies may also refer to the special CVL variable `executingContract`, which contains the address of the contract whose code triggered the hook.

 ````{todo}
 Questions about the following: